-A new year is on the way, and you know what that means—more of Google ruffling our feathers with ninja Penguin updates and Panda roll-outs.
+A new year is coming, and you know what that means—more of Google ruffling our feathers with ninja Penguin updates and Panda roll-outs.
 (Just kidding.
 Kind of.
-Google has it right when it comes to wanting better content for its users.
-Although we’re sure “ninja penguin” updates would strike even more fear into SEO black hats.
+Google has it right regarding wanting better content for its users.
+Although we’re, sure “ninja penguin” updates would strike even more fear into SEO black hats.
 Just sayin’.)

 In all seriousness, the search engine optimization world isn’t immune to change.
 We know it, you know it.
 But if you thought internet marketing was evolving enough already, well…